 A Guide to Purchasing Propofol Infusion Pumps

-Propofol infusion pumps are used in a variety of medical situations.
+A Propofol infusion pump is used in a variety of medical situations.
 According to the Mayo Clinic, Propofol is an anesthetic agent used in some surgeries to, “produce loss of consciousness before and during surgery.
 An anesthetic may be given in small amounts to relieve anxiety or pain without causing unconsciousness.”
 Propofol works in causing relaxation and feelings of sleepiness before medical procedures.
 When propofol is administered, an anesthesiologist will need to supplement breathing or have the patient use a ventilator.
 Propofol is only used as an injectable by healthcare professionals.
-Soma Technology has a variety of propofol infusion pumps for use by anesthesiologists.
+Soma Tech Intl has a variety of propofol pumps for use by anesthesiologists.
 Continue reading more about propofol pumps.

-The Baxter InfusOR infusion pump delivers intravenous agents during anesthetic procedures.
+The Baxter InfusOR propofol infusion pump delivers intravenous agents during anesthetic procedures.
 Using the Smart Label system of drug specific labels, it can conveniently deliver narcotics, muscle relaxants, vasoactives and more.
-Drug delivery options are changed by a particular intravenous agent.
+Medication delivery options are changed by a particular intravenous agent.
 Delivery choices are made in drug dosing units and with the patient’s body weight.
 This machine is one of the most preferred propofol pumps in surgical centers.
 It’s lightweight and is battery operated.
-A bracket in the back securely holds the infusion pump to a pole, this helps provide good accessibility during use.
-When attached to the propofol infusion pump, magnetically coded labels tell the microcomputer the delivery rates of the specific medicine on the label.
+A pole clamp in the back securely holds the Baxter infusion pump to a pole, this helps provide good accessibility during use.
+Magnetically coded labels are attached to the propofol infusion pump that tell the microcomputer the delivery rates of the specific agent on the label.
 Rotary input switches, set by the user, select the drug delivery rate, then calculations are performed by the microcomputer so the drug is delivered as indicated.
-The InfusOR infusion pump accepts BD or MonoJect 20cc and 60cc plastic disposable syringes which attach to tubing sets for connection to the patient’s primary intravenous line.
+The InfusOR propofol pump accepts BD or MonoJect 20cc and 60cc plastic disposable syringes which attach to tubing sets for connection to the patient’s primary intravenous line.

 This 3500 propofol pump is very simple and easy to use.
 For the last 15 years, Medfusion has been a leader in the syringe pump technology market.
 This pump has programmable dose limits, rapid occlusion detection, post occlusion bolus reduction, and connectivity with patient data management systems.
 This unit is easy to use, MRI compatible, has a 10-hour internal battery life, and can be easily mounted to an IV pole.